ncsa/COVID19-mesa/visualizations/dashboard/README.md

 npm run dev -- --open
 ```

+See `/dashboard-server/README.md` up setting on the server.

 ## Building

-To create a production version of your app:
+To create a production version of the app:

 ```bash
 npm run build